 Public Building Commission (PBC): The Chicago municipal corporation from which local government taxing authorities lease facilities.
 The PBC issues bonds, acquires land, and contracts for construction for capital projects of other local governments associated with the facilities that are being leased.
 Annual payments on these leases are included in the local government's tax extensions.
-The Chicago Board of Education is currently leasing many facilities from the Public Building Commission.

 Public Building Commission (PBC) Lease/Rent Fund: Debt service fund for the receipt and disbursement of the proceeds of an annual tax levy for the rental of school buildings from the PBC.
-Most of the rental payment is used by the PBC to make debt service payments on revenue bonds that were issued to finance capital projects in the schools that are leased from the PBC.
+Most of the rental payment is used by the PBC to make debt service payments on revenue bonds that were issued to finance capital projects in PBC-leased schools.

-Public Building Commission (PBC) Operation and Maintenance Fund: Fund for the receipt and disbursement of the proceeds of an annual tax levy for operation and maintenance of buildings leased from the PBC.
+Public Building Commission (PBC) Operation and Maintenance Fund: Fund for the receipt and disbursement of the proceeds of an annual tax levy for operation and maintenance of PBC-leased buildings.